-Sexual harassment hush money in the spotlight
+Sexual harassment settlement money in the spotlight

 Washington (CNN)Sexual harassment is back in the spotlight Thursday on Capitol Hill on the heels of a veteran congressman's dramatic resignation and as allegations of misconduct swirl around several other male lawmakers.

-For the second time in less than a month, members of the House Administration Committee will convene a hearing to examine how sexual harassment complaints are handled in Congress and the antiquated rules that have been in place since the 1990s.
+For the second time in less than a month, members of the House Administration Committee will convene a hearing to examine how sexual harassment complaints are handled in Congress and the rules that have been in place since the 1990s, which are widely believed to be antiquated.
 One issue that will be front and center: How settlements are reached between a congressional office and an accuser, and where the payout money comes from.

 The hearing is taking on additional significance in light of Rep. John Conyers' announcement Tuesday to leave office.
 The Michigan Democrat, who was the longest serving member of the House, confronted multiple allegations of sexual harassment from former staffers -- and settled at least one case using taxpayer money from his own office.
 While Conyers denied any wrongdoing, he ultimately succumbed to widespread calls to resign and endorsed his son to take his seat.